hip-satomi/ObiWan-Microbi/Readme.md

 ### Accelerated Segmentation - GPU version

 We also provided a GPU tailored version of the toolkit to utilize the faster segmentation performance of Nvidia GPU hardware.
-Make sure that you have a very recent [docker-compose](https://docs.docker.com/compose/install/) version and an nvidia driver installed.
+Make sure that you have a very recent [docker-compose](https://docs.docker.com/compose/install/) version, an nvidia driver installed and please install [nvidia-docker2](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) to use your GPU in the docker container.

 Now you can repeat the startup procedure with the GPU version

 ```bash
 sudo docker-compose -f docker-compose.gpu.yml up --build